rpcorr/mega-menu/README.md

 - SHIFT + TAB: the reverse order of TAB
 - ENTER: activate a link (takes the user to the URL assigned in the HREF)/toggle the dropdown menu (open/close)
 - ESC: close sub-level dropdown menu

+## TODO

+- read user types from user object in the JSON file
+- add a login feature ?
+- add aria-current="page" to the current page